 The Greek community develops advanced leadership skills within its members and provides opportunities to put those skills into action on campus and in the Lincoln community.

-Greek members have numerous opportunities to serve in leadership positions in their chapter, within the governing councils, Interfraternity Council (IFC) and Panhellenic Council (PHC), and participate in conferences, workshops, or other educational experiences here at NWU and across the country.
+Greek members have numerous opportunities to serve in leadership positions in their chapter, within the governing councils, Interfraternity Council (IFC) and Panhellenic Council (PHC), and participate in conferences, workshops, as well as other educational experiences here at Nebraska Wesleyan University and across the country.

 Philanthropy and Community Service

 Giving back through community service and philanthropy projects is a vital aspect of each fraternity and sorority member's experience.
 Each member is required to complete a number of community service hours set by each chapter.